sargtier1/vitro/WARP.md

 ## Project Architecture

-This is a Turborepo monorepo with a full-stack TypeScript application featuring:
+This is a Turborepo monorepo with independent frontend and API deployments featuring:

-- **Full-stack deployment**: Nitro-powered API server that serves both API endpoints and the built React SPA
+- **Independent deployments**: Separate React SPA and Nitro API server deployments
 - **Database**: PostgreSQL with Prisma ORM
 - **Authentication**: Better Auth with session-based authentication
 - **Type safety**: tRPC for end-to-end type-safe APIs